American Companies Celebrates 36 Years in Business!

 “I saw what competitors were charging for some of these services and I knew I could do a better job for less money.”

-American Companies has quite a footprint on Grandview Road, but about five years ago Holsman decided to make Martin City his headquarters.
+American Companies has a large footprint in Grandview, but about five years ago, Holsman wanted a change and decided to make Martin City the location for his conpany headquarters.
 He bought 18 acres just east of Holmes Road on 133rd Street and says he has no intention of ever relocating.

 “We run everything out of Martin City.
 This is our home base.
 I love it here and I feel like I came at the right time.
 Martin City is really coming to life and the improvements around the neighborhood are just great.
 This is the place to be.”